King City, Ontario

-King City is an unincorporated Canadian community in the township of King, Ontario, located 40 km north of Toronto.
+King City is an unincorporated community in the township of King, Ontario, located 40 km north of Toronto.
 It is the largest community in King township, with 2,730 dwellings and a population of 8,396 as of the 2021 Canadian census.

 History

 A map of the community published in 1878 in Illustrated historical atlas of the county of York and the township of West Gwillimbury & town of Bradford in the county of Simcoe, Ont.

 In 1836, a settlement styled Springhill was established in King.
 With the arrival of the Ontario, Simcoe and Huron railway in 1853, the settlement began to expand.
 In 1890, the reeve of King township (James Whiting Crossley) incorporated King City by merging the hamlets of Springhill, Kinghorn, Laskay, and Eversley.

 Geography

 King City is characterized by rolling hills and clustered temperate forests in the Eastern Great Lakes lowland forests ecoregion.
 Numerous kettle lakes and ponds dot the area.
 Creeks and streams from King City, the surrounding area, and as far west as Bolton and as far east as Stouffville are the origin for the East Humber River.

 Situated entirely on the southern slope of the central portion of the Oak Ridges Moraine and its watershed, numerous disputes about planning and development have occurred municipally, such as installation of a sewerage system connecting the community to the Durham-York Sewage System in the 2000s.

 Numerous stables and other farms have been established on the 147.938 km2 of land area occupied by the township.